cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 ## Recent Fedora CI changes

 As mentioned above, Fedora's gating tests are now using the exact same testing farm as Packit.
 This recent switch allows the test to run in the same environment.
-It also supports the new FMF+TMT test metadata and the legacy STI format.
+It also supports the new FMF+tmt test metadata and the legacy STI format.

 These changes get us close to the goal of sharing tests upstream and downstream.